Funny the World...

 Thomas/Tom - born 1970, lives in Santa Barbara and works for an international computer sotware development company as a Senior product manager, whose specialties are "Software; Product Management; Product Design & Development; Implementation; Consulting Services; Sales; Human Resources; Finance; Compensation Management; Performance Management; Talent Management; Human Capital Management; HCM; EPM" (from his Linked-in profile)

-Brianna - Tom and Laurel's daughter, born March 31, 2008.
+Brianna - Tom and Laurel's oldest daughter.
 Naturally she's the most beautiful, most intelligent child ever born.
 I'm not prejudiced.
 Not me!

-Lacie - Tom and Laurel's daughter, born September 20, 2011, adorable, very smart, and mischevious.
+Lacie - Tom and Laurel's youngest daughter.
+Adorable, very smart, and mischevious.
+A voracious reader.

 David - died at age 24 in 1996